Top 5 historic sites Croatia

 Related articles: Sightseeing tips in Dubrovnik, Top 5 things to do in Dubrovnik

-When thinking about the best time to visit Croatia and its historic sights, we can say they all are open all year round.
+Are you wondering what's the best time to visit Croatia and its historic sights?
+They are all open all year round.
 But, the weather conditions are perfect in the spring, summer, and autumn seasons.

-In the peak of the summer season, from mid-July to mid-August, some of the sites easily get overcrowded.
-For this reason, we always suggest avoiding rush hours and going sightseeing early in the morning or later in the afternoon.
+Some sites easily get overcrowded in the peak summer season, from mid-July to mid-August.
+We always suggest avoiding rush hours and going sightseeing early in the morning or later in the afternoon.

-Also, the best way to truly meet the Croatian culture is to spend time with local people.
-So, we suggest you when possible to hire an experienced local guide and take the private tour.
+Also, spending time with locals is the best way to meet their culture.
+So, during your stay at your luxury villa in Croatia, we suggest you take a private tour with an experienced local guide.
 The best guides will easily tell you the most important historical facts.
-Moreover, they will share interesting stories from the past and blend them with interesting facts from the everyday life of locals.
+Moreover, they will share interesting stories from the past and interesting facts from everyday life.
 Thus, you will be able to experience Croatian sights in the most memorable way.

 Continue reading about: "Travel Inspiration Croatia"